 Apple CarPlay essentially turns your car's built-in display into a giant iPhone.
 It's also as intuitive as your iPhone and works in a very familiar way, though not identical to your iPhone.
 The biggest difference is that only a few of the apps on your iPhone will appear on your car's display through CarPlay.

-Sadly, there isn't much compatibility for third party apps at the moment, except a very select few, which include Spotify, At Bat, Stitcher, Overcast, Audiobooks.com, Audible, Vox, NPR One, Clammr and Downcast.
+Sadly, there isn't much compatibility for third party apps at the moment, except a select few, which include WhatsApp, Spotify, Amazon Music, Google Play Music, Tidal, Spotify, At Bat, Stitcher, Overcast, Audiobooks.com, Audible, Vox, NPR One, Clammr and Downcast, as well as Google Maps and Waze following the iOS 12 update.
 The only icons you'll see on your car's touchscreen will therefore be Phone, Messages, Apple Music, Apple Maps, Podcasts, Audiobooks and any of the third party apps listed.

 You will also see an icon for the car manufacturer of your car.
 Tapping this will take you away from CarPlay and back to your car's main infotainment system, offering access to its navigation option or settings for example.

 When in one of the CarPlay apps, you'll see a small icon of the app you're using in the top left corner, with two of the most recent apps you've been using below it.
 You'll also see the time, signal strength of your iPhone and a home button for returning to the main CarPlay dash.

 This home button looks similar to how the original home button looked on iPhones before Touch ID appeared with a small square in the middle so it's easily recognisable.
 In terms of control, you can either use touch, voice if you push the steering wheel button, or your car's knobs and buttons, as we mentioned previously.

 Certain notifications will appear from your iPhone when connected to CarPlay, such as event alert reminders, new message alerts and of course incoming calls.